infinite-options/MTYD-Backend-old/README.md

   }
   ```

-> **Notice**: For testing purpose, we have to use testing credit card which is listed on stripe's website: https://stripe.com/docs/testing - automatic!
+> **Notice**: For testing purpose, we have to use testing credit card which is listed on stripe's website: https://stripe.com/docs/testing

 **>>> Meals_Selection, https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/meals_selection'**